 We’re willing to try just about anything for shiny, strong hair.
-Some of us swear by an avocado hair mask, while some of us still snack on SugarBearHair vitamins (this is what happens when you follow all of Bachelor Nation on Instagram).
-So when we heard that the key to longer, healthier hair may be shaving it all off, it definitely piqued our interest.
+Some of us swear by an avocado hair mask, while others still snack on SugarBearHair vitamins (this is what happens when you follow all of Bachelor Nation on Instagram).
+So when we heard that the key to longer, healthier hair might be shaving it all off, it definitely piqued our interest.

-We’re good journalists; we know never to take anything literally without consulting experts first.
-We turned to hairstylist Nick Arrojo and Cutler Salon senior stylist Emily Heser and asked, “Will you get longer, healthier hair if you shave your hair off?”
-The answer was simple: no.
+Still, there's no shortage of hair myths out there, and as good journalists, we know never to take anything literally without consulting experts first.
+That's why we turned to hair industry pros Nick Arrojo and Emily Heser and asked, “Will you get longer, healthier hair if you shave your hair off?”

-“When people see a person with a shaved head and then two weeks later see them with a non-shaved head, the dramatic difference can lead people into thinking that the hair must be growing faster than it was previously,” says Arrojo.
-“Growing half an inch on a shaved head makes a huge difference; it is eye-catching and makes a genuine difference to one’s appearance.”
+So if shaving your head doesn't actually affect hair growth, then where did this idea come from?
+Arrojo explains, “When people see a person with a shaved head and then two weeks later see them with a non-shaved head, the dramatic difference can lead people into thinking that the hair must be growing faster than it was previously.”
+Also, after a full shave, hair grows back simultaneously, thereby creating blunt ends.
+The effect is hair that feels thicker and stronger—even if it's not.
+Heser adds, “The shorter the hair is, the easier it is to see each millimeter of growth.”
+Arrojo agrees: “Growing half an inch on a shaved head makes a huge difference; it is eye-catching and makes a genuine difference to one’s appearance.”

-The lesson here is only shave off all your hair if you want that look.
-If you want healthier hair, the best solution is to keep up a hair routine with products that will treat and protect your hair from future damage.
+If there's anything to be learned by debunking this ill-founded theory it's that you should only shave off all your hair if you want that look.
+However, if healthier tresses are ultimately what you're after, the best solution doesn't have to be so extreme.
+Simply, keep up a hair routine with products that will treat and protect your hair from future damage.
 Check out Arrojo and Heser’s picks below.